-FLAME Parent Report Grade 2 Unit One
+FLAME Parent Report Grade 4 Unit 1

-To the Parent of , This chart is to update you on 's current performance in math.
-It includes a description of the state math standards addressed in this unit.
-Please review your child's performance using the performance summary key below.
-Please keep in mind that some standards are listed in multiple quarters because the expectation looks different at different points in the school year.
-Please reach ou concerns.
-There are activities at the end of this report that you , , , , , , , , , , , , , , , , , , , ,
+To the Parent of , This chart is to update you on the state math standards addressed in this unit.
+Please review key below.
+Please keep in mind that some standards are listed , different at different points in the school year.
+Please reach or concerns.
+There are activities at the end of this report that yo , , , , , , , , , , , , , , , , , , , , Performance S ummary Key

-Performance Summary Key

 Beginning Student's performance demonstrates that they are beginning to understand the standard.
-Progressing Student's performance demonstrates they are progressing toward understanding the stan Consistent Student's performance demonstrates they are showing consistent understanding of the standard.
+Progressing Student's performance demonstrates they are progressing toward understanding the standard Consistent Student's performance demonstrates they are showing consistent understanding of the standard